-Give beginning students a powerful boost with spatial visualization training
+Give 1st- and 2nd-year students a powerful boost with spatial visualization training

 Spatial visualization skills (SVS), particularly the ability to visualize in three dimensions, are vital to engineering and other STEM disciplines.
 They’re critical for student retention, and because practicing and improving these skills impacts different student populations differently, they play an important role in achieving student equity.

-On April 27 ENGAGE Engineering co-sponsored an exciting 1-hour webinar, Spatial Visualization: A Promising Intervention for Promoting Student Equity, with Drs.
-Jacob Segil and Jacquelyn Sullivan from the University of Colorado at Boulder.
-Their intervention model is producing impressive results.
+ENGAGE's webinar, Spatial Visualization: A Promising Intervention for Promoting Student Equity, features Drs.
+Jacob Segil and Jacquelyn Sullivan from the University of Colorado at Boulder, whose intervention model is producing impressive results.

 You may be wondering how it’s possible to marshal the commitment and resources to provide SVS training for at-risk students.
 According to Jackie Sullivan, co-director of the CU-Boulder program, “We decided that the literature was so clear on this.
 This was an issue of broadening participation.
 Look what we spend on recruiting women students, look at the money we hemorrhage when we lose these talented young women from our pool of future engineers.
 For us, it was a societal imperative.”

-Segil and Sullivan shared data and powerful insights from the CU-Boulder spatial visualization skills (SVS) effort that has trained 1500+ students over four semesters.
-They also provided a content and logistics overview of their replicable, scalable 8-week intervention workshop.
+Segil and Sullivan share data and powerful insights from the CU-Boulder spatial visualization skills (SVS) effort that has trained 1500+ students over four semesters.
+They also provide a content and logistics overview of their replicable, scalable 8-week intervention workshop.